Dave Charnley: Early life and career

-Dave was born in Dartford, Kent, to Scottish parents from Craigneuk, Lanarkshire.
+Charnley was born in Dartford, Kent, to Scottish parents from Craigneuk, Lanarkshire.
 His uncle was footballer Sam Charnley who had a spell at Dartford F.C. and secured jobs locally for family members who also moved to Kent.
 Before becoming a boxer, Charnley worked at Vickers Engineering Crayford as a boilermaker.
 He started competing in 1954 and turned professional the same year.
+He represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where he won the bronze medal in the featherweight category.

 He became British Lightweight Champion at 21 by outpointing Joe Lucy, another southpaw, on 9 April 1957, but in his first attempt later that year to win the Empire title on 9 July he was beaten on points by Willie Toweel.
 In 1958 he met future world champion, Puerto Rican Carlos Ortiz at Harringay Arena where he lost on a 10 round decision.

 In a return match against Willie Toweel on 12 May 1959, Dave Charnley punched with such authority that the championship changed hands in the 10th round, when Dave won by a knockout.

 Dave challenged for the World Title at Houston, Texas on 2 December 1959, against Joe Brown but was forced to retire in the fifth round with a badly damaged eye.
 He fought Brown again, this time in London on 18 April 1961, and lost a bitterly contested duel that many fans thought he had won.
 By way of consolation Dave knocked out Brown in six rounds in a third meeting, but only after the American had lost his World title.

 Before his second bout with Brown, Dave added the European Lightweight Title to his British and Empire Titles, when he met Mario Vecchiatto of Italy on 29 March 1960.
 He forced Vecchiatto to retire in the 10th round.

 On 20 November 1961 Dave Charnley met challenger David "Darkie" Hughes of Wales for his third title and stopped the Welshman in 40 seconds, including the count, a record win in the British Lightweight class.

 In 1962 Dave went to Jamaica, losing his Empire title on a close point verdict to Bunny Grant, but he won his Lonsdale Belt outright by defeating Maurice Cullen in Manchester on 20 May 1963.
 That year he also forfeited his European title.

 As there were no worthy challengers in the Lightweight division, to continue boxing, it was necessary for Dave to move up to the Welterweight division.
 He was then game enough to challenge the World Champion, Emile Griffith, but took a bad beating and the fight was stopped in round eight.

 Dave retired from the ring in 1964 as unbeaten British Lightweight Champion.